SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.modbus.server/README.md

 All multi-register data (anything more than 16 bits) is stored in **most-to-least significant** register (word) order, sometimes referred to as _big endian_ or _network_ order.
-Specifically, the highest bits if the data are stored first, in smaller numbered registers, followed by lower bits in larger numbered registers.
+Specifically, the highest bits of the data are stored first, in smaller numbered registers, followed by lower bits in larger numbered registers.
 For example a 32-bit number requires two registers.
 If the register address for this number is `0` and the server is updated to hold the value `0x12345678` then registers `0-1` will look like this: